GingerBrains/GingerBrains/README.md

 ## I'm a Student Developer!!

-- 🔭 I just earned my first certification [Certificate][certificate]!
+- 🔭 Recent Achievement [Certificate][certificate]!
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently pursuing my Masters degree in Machine Learning
-- 🥅 2022 Goals: Develop a project from scratch using Machine Learning
+- 🥅 2023 Goals: Not fail a course :P
 - ⚡ Fun fact: I DO NOT use Arch Linux

 ### Connect with me: